yashsahugtx/skype-docs/Skype/UCMA/ucma-2-0-core-applications-coexistence-migration-and-upgrade-scenarios.md

 > [!NOTE]
-> <P>If a second UCMA 2.0 application is deployed in a mixed -Lync Server 2010 environment in which the trusted service entries for an existing UCMA 2.0 application have been migrated, you will need to redo steps 3 through 7 in the preceding procedure for the new application.</P>
+> If a second UCMA 2.0 application is deployed in a mixed -Lync Server 2010 environment in which the trusted service entries for an existing UCMA 2.0 application have been migrated, you will need to redo steps 3 through 7 in the preceding procedure for the new application.

 ## Scenario 2—Upgrading a UCMA 2.0 application to UCMA 3.0 after coexistence